pe7yu/Unreal-Engine_Rendering-Analysis/README.md

 # Unreal Engine Rendering Analysis

-A series of articles based on UE4.25-4.27 versions, analyzing the rendering system and engine pipelines in Unreal Engine.
+A translated series of articles based on UE4.25-4.27 versions, analyzing the rendering system and engine pipelines in Unreal Engine.

-The reproduced articles, originally published on cnblogs.com, are semi-manual translations of the original articles with edits and will be supplemented with additional analysis topics in the future.
+These reproduced articles include some edits and are based on machine translations with further modifications.
+Originally published on cnblogs.com, the articles will be supplemented with additional analysis topics in the future.

 ## Overview.
 Ready-to-read topics: